-Table 2: How the community can contribute to creating greener places and healthier waterways

-Idea Who may like to get involved How does this idea support the local Green and Blue Grid?
-Plant vegetation, flowers and suitable trees and install ponds, rain gardens, water fountains and other water features in your yard no matter how small the space.
-Private residents Gardens with suitable trees, shrubs, flowers, water fountains, ponds and rain gardens provide shade, water and habitats that have many benefits for people, animals and wildlife.
-It also helps to reduce urban heat!
+Table 2: How the community can contribute to creating greener places and healthier waterways ldeα Who may like to get involved How does this idea support the local Green and Blue Grid?
+Plant vegetation and suitable trees in your backyard no matter how small the space.
+Private residents Planting vegetation and suitable trees in backyards provide shade, important habitats for wildlife and also assist to reduce urban heat.
 Provide homes for local wildlife such as a frog jacuzzi and bee hotel.
 Private residents Research tells us that children and adults are healthier, happier and more creative when they have a connection to the natural environment.
 Creating habitat gardens such as a frog jacuzzi and bee garden can help the whole family discover what creatures are living in their backyards and provide important biodiversity habitats for native animals and wildlife.
-Check out inspirational videos and 'how to' guides on Council's website www.camden.nsw.gov.au Wivenhoe Conservation Area Restoring, enhancing and preserving native flora and fauna Suitable private landowners could consider entering into a Biodiversity Stewardship Agreement (BSAs).
-Private residents (who meet the criteria) Eligible landowners can enter into a voluntary, in-perpetuity legal agreement, called a BSA, to conserve and mange land to protect native vegetation and threatened species.
+Check out inspirational videos and 'how to' guides on Council's website www.camden. nsw.gov.au Wivenhoe Conservation Area Suitable private landowners could consider entering into a Biodiversity Stewardship Agreement.
+Private residents (who meet the criteria) Eligible landowners can enter into a voluntary, in-perpetuity legal agreement to conserve and manage land to protect native vegetation and threatened species.
 The scheme works by enabling landowners to care for native vegetation on their land to generate credits which can be sold to developers seeking to off-set the impacts of their development, or to generate an annual income to undertake conservation management actions to improve the biodiversity values of their land.
-BSAs contribute to the protection and restoration of native vegetation.
+Biodiversity Stewardship Agreements (BSA) contribute to the protection of native vegetation.
 Local BSA sites can offer opportunities for trees removed to support housing growth and urban development to be replanted in the Camden LGA.
-Strategic Conservation Areas identified by the NSW Government in the SEPP (Biodiversity and Conservation) 2021 have been determined as priority locations for establishing BSAs. matter.
 Participate in community tree planting events and Bushcare.
 All community members - private residents, schools and community groups Light work takes many hands!
 Volunteering in Council coordinated tree planting events supports more native trees to be planted in natural bushland and open spaces to enhance the green grid.
 This will create greener, healthier and more sustainable environments for the community to enjoy and explore as well as restore critically endangered vegetation, provide habitats for local animals, support the health of waterways and reduce urban heat.